ThatsVie/atlas-smiling-school/README.md

 ### Latest Videos

 The "Latest Videos" section showcases the newest video tutorials featuring pugs.
 This section is designed to provide users with the most recent content available on the platform.

-#### Implementation Details

-- **Structure**: The section is structured similarly to the "Most Popular Tutorials" section, ensuring consistency across the website.
+It is exactly the same as the "Most Popular Tutorials" section.
-- **Heading**: The heading for this section is "Latest videos", with "Latest" highlighted to draw attention.
-- **Carousel**: The videos are displayed in a carousel format, allowing users to scroll through the latest tutorials.
-  - **Carousel ID**: The `id` for this carousel is `latestVideosCarousel` to ensure it operates independently of other carousels on the page.
-  - **Cards**: Each video is represented by a card containing an image, title, description, and additional details like the instructor's name and video duration.
-- **Controls**: Carousel controls are included to enable users to navigate between the videos.

 ### Footer Section